finder.com.au uncovers the cause of life insurance premium increases in Australia.

 Looking to review your current policy?

-If you have had the same policy for a number of years or are looking to take out a new policy, it could be worth making an enquiry with an insurance consultant.
+If you have had the same policy for a number of years or are looking to take out a new policy, it could be worth making an inquiry with an insurance consultant.
 You may be able to find a more competitively priced policy that still offers the level of cover you need.
-This is especially the case if your situation has changed in recent years i.e. you recently became married, your kids have moved out of home.
+This is especially the case if your situation has changed in recent years such as you recently married or your kids moved out of home.
 Whats more, a growing number of insurers are now offering a range of incentives for new applicants and current policyholders.